wevbarker/PSALTer-devel/README.md

 ];
 ```
 The arguments and options are as follows:
 - `LagrangianValue` must be a valid linearised Lagrangian density.
 The expression must be a Lorentz-scalar.
 Each term must be quadratic in the field(s) `FieldNameValue` defined using `DefField`.
 Each term must be linear in coupling constants defined using `DefConstantSymbol` from _xTensor_.
 Other allowed ingredients are `CD` acting on field(s) `FieldNameValue` and `G` used to contract indices.
 Do _not_ use an odd power of `epsilonG`, which will result in a parity-odd theory.
-Do _not_ include the term coupling the fields to their conjugate sources, this is automatically included.
+Do _not_ include the term coupling the fields to their conjugate sources: this is automatically included.
 - `TheoryNameValue` can be any string.
 This is used for labelling the output files.
 - `MethodValue` can be either of the strings `"Easy"` (default) or `"Hard"` (experimental, uses home-brewed implementations of the symbolic Moore-Penrose inverse and other innovations).
 - `MaxLaurentDepthValue` can be `1`, `2` or `3`.
 This sets the maximum positive integer $n$ for which the $1/k^{2n}$ null pole residues are requested.
 The default is `1`, from which the massless spectrum can be obtained.
 Setting higher $n$ naturally leads to longer runtimes, but also allows potential (pathological) higher-order/non-simple propagator poles to be identified, down to the requested depth.